paulgreg/UniquePasswordBuilder/README.md

 Attribution
 --------------

-Icons comes from [Piotr Adam Kwiatkowski](http://ikons.piotrkwiatkowski.co.uk/).
-Thanks
+The code includes [js-scrypt](https://github.com/tonyg/js-scrypt), a library from Tony Garnock-Jones and icons are from [Piotr Adam Kwiatkowski](http://ikons.piotrkwiatkowski.co.uk/).
+Many thanks !